GoldenSylph/Unity3DAutoTestFramework/docs/user_guide.rst

 3. Preparing Unity Editor

 All of the management windows are now fully functional.

-To add Integrator Window press: ATF/Integrator.
+* To add Integrator Window press: Tools/ATF/Integrator.

-To add Recorder Window press: ATF/Recorder.
+* To add Recorder Window press: Tools/ATF/Recorder.

-To add Storage Window press: ATF/Storage.
+* To add Storage Window press: ToolsATF/Storage.

 Starting from scratch
 *********************

-Just use *AtfInput* instead of *Input* class and recorder will work perfectly.
+Just use *AtfInput* instead of *Input* class and recorder, storage and integrator will work perfectly.

 Here is an example of Mover class that will rotate around YZ axis given game object when you hit space key: